 Note: Not all missions listed here appear with these titles in Lifeline, but do have similar structures.

-Morale Talks – Your fellow Survivors will get scared/angry/sad from time to time.
-At Home Base you can straighten them out by going to the location on the map and clearing the area of undead.
-Some times, if you have safe zones set up from Outposts, you won’t have to do much and the mission will be instantly over.
+- Morale Talks: Your fellow Survivors will get scared/angry/sad from time to time.
+At Home Base, you can straighten them out by going to the location on the map and clearing the area of undead.
+Sometimes, if you have safe zones set up from Outposts, you won’t have to do much and the mission will be instantly over.

-Zed Hunt – A Survivor needs your help to hunt down a special zombie.
+- Zed Hunt: A Survivor needs your help to hunt down a special zombie.
 SWAT/Army Zombie, Bloater, Feral, and Juggernaut are the targets for these.
-I’ll go into more detail about these in the Lifeline “walkthrough”.
+I’ll go into more detail about these in the Lifeline walkthrough.
 For completing these missions you get Morale, Influence, and if you’re helping Neighbors you’ll also get +5 of a supply type.

-Trade Opportunity – You and another Survivor go to a location to trade Ammo for Food/Building Materials/Medicine/Fuel.
+- Trade Opportunity: You and another Survivor go to a location to trade Ammo for Food/Building Materials/Medicine/Fuel.
 You might want to ignore this mission if you have too much of whatever Supplies you’re trading Ammo for already.

-Besieged – Some Neighbors need help fighting off a crap ton of zeds.
+- Besieged: Some Neighbors need help fighting off a crap ton of zeds.
 Bring some extra ammo and health items.
 Barricade windows and fight off the hordes until the area is clear.
-At the end you get Influence and Trust.
-Eventually these Neighbors will join you if their Trust is high enough.
+At the end, you get Influence and Trust.
+Eventually, these Neighbors will join you if their Trust is high enough.

-Missing Survivor – Search the blue question marked areas until you find your guy/gal.
+- Missing Survivor: Search the blue question marked areas until you find your guy/gal.
 I think these can be avoided if Survivor Morale is high, but I’m not sure.

-Ally/Stranger in Trouble – Go to the location and help fight off the zombies attacking your ally.
+- Ally/Stranger in Trouble: Go to the location and help fight off the zombies attacking your ally.
 From there they will either thank you and run off or ask for a ride back to Base.

-Seek and Destroy – You and a Survivor go to a nearby Infestation to clear it out.
+- Seek and Destroy: You and a Survivor go to a nearby Infestation to clear it out.
 It’s basically just clearing out an Infestation except you get Influence and Morale points for doing so.

-Survey Request – Go to the marked Survey Point, climb to the top, and press Left Trigger to aim/zoom in.
+- Survey Request: Go to the marked Survey Point, climb to the top, and press Left Trigger to aim/zoom in.
 Put your crosshairs on each of the white question marks until the circular meter fills and the Survivor identifies the point of interest.

-Supply Drop – A mysterious supply drop lands in some part of the map.
+- Supply Drop: A mysterious supply drop lands in some part of the map.
 It has a beacon that attracts a horde’s worth of common zeds as well as one or two Special Zombies.
 Inside the supply drop is a cache of a random Resource, a couple Mines or Grenades, a C.L.E.O. custom firearm and melee weapon, some Snacks/MREs, and Health items.
 While looting the supply crate more zombies will show up, wave after wave.
 As well as a few Special Zeds.
 It’s a dangerous side mission (and if you have a follower with you the game will have them go Home before you get there).
 These can be difficult but if you use a Distraction Device (Firecrackers, Alarm Clock, etc.), search the container, then leave the mini-map radius it will make it easier for you.

 Ignoring any of the above will cause a loss in Morale, with whatever character is covering the mission.

 Resources are what keep your Survivors alive, allow you to build Facilities, and craft different items.
-When you find caches of supplies you can either press and hold A to put them in a Rucksack or X to “break open” the stash and collect normal Inventory items.
-Only break open Food and Medicine stashes (since they are so common) if your Home Base is over stocked with it.
+When you find caches of supplies you can both press and hold A to put them in a Rucksack or X to “break open” the stash and collect normal Inventory items.
+Only break open Food and Medicine stashes (since they are so common) if your Home Base is overstocked with it.
 It can be useful on the go when you are out of Snacks and Health items in your Supply Locker.

-Food – This is the easiest to find Resource and the most used.
+- Food: This is the easiest to find Resource and the most used.
 If you take the time to search you can find this in a lot of places.
 When broken open with the X button you will find Snacks/MREs.

-Ammo – A lesser common Resource.
+- Ammo: A lesser common Resource.
 It is found in Gun Shops, the Police Station in Marshal, and Military Stashes.
 Though you can also find it in Houses like other Resources.
 When broken open with the X button you will find various calibers of ammunition (.22, 9mm, .40, shotgun shells, etc.)

-Building Materials – Used for building Facilities at Home Base.
+- Building Materials: Used for building Facilities at Home Base.
 Can be found in Warehouses, Construction Sites, and some Houses.
 When broken open with the X button you will find improvised melee weapons (Lead Pipe, 2x4/with Brackets/with Nails, Rebar, etc.)

 Types of Structures and Places